trivago/gollum/docs/src/gen/formatter/splittojson.rst

 SplitToJSON
 ===========

-SplitToJSON is a formatter that splits a message by a given token and puts the result into a JSON object by using an array based mapping
+SplitToJSON is a formatter that splits a message by a given token and creates a JSON object of the split values by assigning each value to a predefined property.